 Remembering the finer details can ensure you always cater to their needs and you can find things in common.
 All of these factors can have a big impact on building a relationship.

 Learn more about personalising your client experience with Kitomba’s Client Cards.

 Ask questions and don’t forget to listen

 This one is obvious but it’s good to be reminded!
 When you’re getting to know your clients – ask lots of questions.
-In particular, it’s important to keep asking “why”.
-Asking why and waiting for an answer provides your client with time to have a voice and helps you obtain the information you need to determine what they want to achieve.
+In particular, it’s important to ask “why”, and to listen to the answers.
+This ensures your client has time to talk and also helps you obtain the information you need.
 Remember to keep your questions open to encourage your clients to talk, you’ll learn a lot about them during this process.

-And remember – after all the questions are asked, listen!
-That is where the value lies – you’ll know your clients better and therefore understand where to make changes.
+And remember to listen!
+That is where the value lies, you’ll know your clients better and understand where to make changes.

 At the end of the day, no amount of personal connection can substitute for great work.
 You need to know your stuff.
 Afterall, you are a paid expert and someone is giving you their hard-earned money to do something they believe you have a high level of experience and knowledge in.

 Keep yourself up-to-date with the latest in your profession and take the opportunity for training or upskilling.
 Ultimately, you should be a useful resource for your clients, someone they can obtain advice from.